 The nation of Israel fell on hard times after King David’s reign.
 Their hopes and dreams to be a great nation that would be a blessing to all nations was shattered.
-By about 600 BC, the nation had become divided and exiled from their homeland, because of their idolatry and worshiping of other gods, something God had specifically warned them against.
-The temple that King Solomon (David’s son) had built and had stood for 400 years was destroyed.
-The divided northern kingdom (Israel) was exiled to Assyria, and the southern kingdom (Judah) was exiled to Babylonia.
-Israel never had another good king but Judah, whose capital city was Jerusalem, still held to the promise that the line of David would always sit on the throne.
+By about 600 BC, the nation had become divided and exiled from their homeland because of their idolatry and worshiping of other gods, something God had specifically warned them against.
+The magnificent temple that David’s son, King Solomon had built and stood for 400 years was destroyed.
+The once-great kingdom was divided.
+The northern kingdom, called Israel, was exiled to Assyria.
+The southern kingdom, called Judah, was exiled to Babylonia.
+The northern kingdom never had another good king and would never return to their land, but the southern kingdom of Judah, whose capital city was Jerusalem, still held to the promise that the line of David would always sit on the throne.

-Several famous prophets rose during this time – Elijah, Elisha, Isaiah, Jeremiah, and Daniel.
-They warned the people to turn back to God or face judgement, as well as give the people a hope of the coming Messiah.
+Several famous prophets arose during this time – Elijah, Elisha, Isaiah, Jeremiah, and Daniel.
+They warned the people to turn back to God or face judgement, and to remind them about the hope of the coming Messiah.
 Jeremiah was the last prophet to speak before Jerusalem was destroyed.
-Jehoiakim was the King of Judah during this time and he was very evil.
-Jehoiakim heavily taxed the people and had them build an extravagant palace for him without paying them for their labor.
+During this time, Jehoiakim was the King of Judah and was very evil.
+He heavily taxed the people and had them build an extravagant palace for him without paying them for their labor.
 He even burned the scroll that Jeremiah wrote.
 God was angry with Jehoiakim and cursed him through the prophet Jeremiah.

 Therefore this is what the Lord says about Jehoiakim son of Josiah king of Judah:

 “Record this man as if childless,

 a man who will not prosper in his lifetime,